Brioche Donuts (VIDEO)

 Instructions

-• In a stand mixer bowl, add flour, sugar, yeast and salt.
-See notes below if using active dry yeast.
-Use the dough hook attachment and while the mixer is on, add warm milk, eggs and softened butter, one tablespoon at a time.
+• In a stand mixer bowl, add flour, 2 Tablespoons sugar, yeast and salt.
+Use the dough hook attachment and while the mixer is on, add warm milk and eggs.
+Then, add the softened butter last, one tablespoon at a time.

-4 ½ cups bread flour, 1 cup warm milk, 2 large eggs + 1 egg yolk, 2 Tablespoons granulated white sugar, 1/2 cup unsalted butter, 1/2 teaspoon sea salt, 2 teaspoons instant yeast
+4 ½ cups bread flour, 1 cup whole milk (may substitute for water), 2 large eggs + 1 egg yolk, 3 Tablespoons granulated white sugar, 1/2 cup unsalted butter, 1/2 teaspoon sea salt, 2 teaspoons instant yeast

 • Mix on low speed for 8-10 minutes.
 The dough should be tacky but not sticky, soft and easy to stretch.
-If it's sticky, add a few spoonful of flour and continue to knead until the dough comes together.
 Lightly coat the bowl and dough with oil, cover with plastic wrap and a tea towel.

-• Let it rise in a warm spot at room temperature for at least 1 ½ hours.
-This first rise is called bulk fermentation.
-It allows the yeast to ferment the dough, developing flavor and helping the gluten structure form.
+• Let it rise in a warm spot at room temperature for at least 1½ hours.

 • Working with one piece of dough at a time, pinch the edges into the middle, forming a small pouch.
 Place the ball of dough, seam-side down on a clean work surface, cup your hand over it, and lightly roll it into a ball, using the back of your palm and the friction of surface to help with the rounding.

 • Place each ball on pre-cut parchment sheet.
-Cover with a tea towel and let it rise for 30-40 minutes.
-This second rise is called proofing.
-It occurs after the donuts are shaped.
-This shorter rise allows the dough to develop a little more volume and improves the final structure.
+Cover with a light tea towel and let it rise for 30-40 minutes.

 • Heat oil in a large, heavy bottom Dutch oven or pot.
 Use a thermometer to keep the temperature between 350°F to 355°F / 176°C to 179°C.

 • Gently place three donuts into the oil at a time, leaving space for them to puff up and move around.
-Because the donuts are fairly large, fry for 3-4 minutes on EACH SIDE, total up to 8 minutes max.
+The more donuts you fry, the temperature of the oil will drop.
+Larger donuts need 3-4 minutes on per side.
 Smaller donuts need 2-3 minutes on each side.
-See notes for expert tips on frying.

 • Remove from the oil using a slotted spoon and place on a baking tray lined with a wire rack or paper towels.
-This helps drain the excess oil off.
 Repeat until there are no more donuts.
 Toss in granulated sugar, powdered sugar or enjoy as is.

 1 cup sugar